cutsin/require-yml/README.md

 ```
  * `file` provided to `fileToProp` is a full absolute path as it appears on your OS
  * what `fileToProp(file)` returns is used as property name
- * if there is already a value there - it is merged into and cascades by the current.
+ * if there is already a value there - it is merged into and cascaded by the current.

 ### Provide your own custom loaders